-A burning smell from the washing machine or indeed any electrical appliance indicates that the item is either about to break down or is imminently dangerous.
-You should therefore turn off the washing machine at the wall and take the plug out if you notice any strange smells and leave it turned off and unplugged until you have repaired it.
+A burning smell from the washing machine or any electrical appliance indicates that the item is either about to break down or imminently dangerous.
+You should therefore turn off the washing machine at the wall, take the plug out if you notice any strange smells, and leave it turned off and unplugged until you have repaired it.

-If the smell is coming from the appliance itself, then unplug it immediately.
-If the burning smell is coming from a plug or from the plug socket, then turn the power off and wait until the plug has cooled down before you unplug it.
+If the smell comes from the appliance itself, unplug it immediately.
+If the burning smell is coming from a plug or the plug socket, turn the power off and wait until the plug has cooled down before you unplug it.

-We would recommend that you do not attempt to repair a washing machine yourself unless you are already experienced with electrical repairs and appliance repairs; washing machine motors can retain a lethal amount of static electricity, even when they have been unplugged for a while.
+We recommend that you not attempt to repair a washing machine unless you are experienced with electrical and appliance repairs.
+Washing machine motors can retain a lethal amount of static electricity, even when unplugged.

-Washing machine drums typically spin with the assistance of a drive belt, and if this belt becomes broken or is badly connected, it can rub against other components or itself, creating friction and leading to a burning smell.
+Washing machine drums typically spin with the assistance of a drive belt.
+If this belt becomes broken or badly connected, it can rub against other components, creating friction and a burning smell.

 Frequently, washing machines don’t spin when the drive belt is broken.
-You may need to replace your drive belt – ensure you wear appropriate safety equipment and choose the right belt for your appliance!
+You may need to replace your drive belt.
+Wear appropriate safety equipment and choose the right belt for your appliance!

-If this is the case, and you are capable of doing so, then inspect the pulley and motors and replace any components that are visibly damaged.
-Check the assembly to ensure that the motors are pulling the pulleys properly and that they can do so without resistance.
+If this is the case and you can do so, inspect the pulleys and motors and replace any visibly damaged components.
+Check the assembly to ensure that the motors pull the pulleys properly and can do so without resistance.

 The main drive motor is arguably the most important component in a washing machine, and when this component becomes defective, it can overheat and start making a burning smell.
-A washing machine motor can also break down when other components fail – for example, if the pulleys seize up, then the motor will not be able to function properly, which can cause it to break down.
+A washing machine motor can also break down when other components fail – for example, if the pulleys seize up, the motor will not function properly, which can cause it to break down.

-When replacing a washing machine drive motor, remember to check that there is nothing else wrong with the appliance and that the components the motor operates are functioning properly.
+When replacing a washing machine drive motor, remember to check that nothing else is wrong with the appliance and that the motor’s components are functioning properly.
 Do not replace a washing machine motor unless you are completely confident in what you are doing, and protect yourself from electrical shocks!

-The problem is not necessarily within the appliance itself, however; it might be within the plug or the cable.
-Repairing this kind of washing machine breakdown is usually far easier and cheaper than other types of washing machine repair, but you should still not attempt it unless you can do so safely.
+However, the problem is not necessarily within the appliance itself; it might be within the plug or the cable.
+Repairing this kind of washing machine breakdown is usually easier and cheaper than other types of repair, but you should still not attempt it unless you can do so safely.

-Check the socket connections, the fuse contacts and the cable for signs of damage.
-Once you have identified what part of the plug, cable or socket is broken, simply replace it.
+Check the socket connections, the fuse contacts, and the cable for signs of damage.
+Once you have identified what part of the plug, cable, or socket is broken, replace it.
 Ensure you use a fuse that is appropriate for your particular appliance!

-The most commonplace preventable issue in washing machine breakdowns is overloading.
-If you put too many clothes in your washing machine, you will stress the internal components of the appliance, cause the motor and electrical elements to work overtime, and put the drive belt under greater pressure than it can safely handle.
+The most common and preventable issue in washing machine breakdowns is overloading.
+Suppose you put too many clothes in your washing machine.
+In that case, you will stress the internal components of the appliance, cause the motor and electrical elements to work overtime, and put the drive belt under greater pressure than it can safely handle.